decc/times-batch-run/README.md

 1. Edit possible_scenarios.tsv in Excel and save as a tsv file, the instructions in that tsv file should help
 2. Run `ruby go.rb`

-### Part 3, actually run the cases

-1. Run run-cases.rb to actually run all those cases

 ### Options

 Take a look at the source for each file to see further options.